isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

+---
+title: "AF_XDP - eBPF Docs"
+description: "This page explains the concept of AF_XDP in depth, AF_XDP being a special socket type which in combination with an XDP program can perform full or partial kernel bypass.
+Bypassing the kernel network stack can increase performance in certain use cases.
+A socket created under the AF_XDP address family is also referred to as a XSK (XDP SocKet)."
+---
 # AF_XDP

 The kernel allows process to create sockets under the Address Family Express DataPath (AF_XDP) address family.
 This is a special socket type which in combination with an XDP program can perform full or partial kernel bypass.
 Bypassing the kernel network stack can increase performance in certain use cases.
 A socket created under the AF_XDP address family is also referred to as a XSK (XDP SocKet).